goodeggs/bites/src/documents/posts/2014-04-29-written-hiring-criteria.html.md

 A much better approach is to change your criteria so as to be more inclusive without lowering your high standards.

 Our requirement that candidates are aligned with our mission to grow and sustain local food systems is interesting to evaluate in this light.
-In many communities in this country access to basic groceries is hard enough, let alone the amazing local and organic produce we enjoy in California.
+In many communities in this country basic groceries are hard enough to find, let alone the amazing local and organic produce we enjoy in California.
 Some immigrants come from communities that have existing strong food cultures so have less experience with the ills of industrial food in this country.

 We used to require that team members demonstrate passion for fixing food in this country and a personal commitment to our mission.
 We've been able to grow an amazing team with that focus but we strive to be more inclusive as we continue to grow.
 We've realized that what really matters is that members of our team want their work to be toward making positive change in the world and see aligning themselves with Good Eggs as a way to meet that need.
 It's a subtle change but opens the door to many more amazing people who want to help us achieve our mission.